ml-cube/ml3-platform-docs/md-docs/user_guide/project.md

 ## KPI Monitoring

-A Key Performance Indicator is a measure of performance over time for a specific objective, while artificial intelligence algorithms try to minimize their loss function, artificial intelligence based solutions and applications look at KPIs.
+A Key Performance Indicator is a measure of performance over time for a specific objective.
+While artificial intelligence algorithms try to minimize their loss function, artificial intelligence based solutions and applications look at KPIs.
 Therefore, it is essential to monitor Project's KPIs along with algorithm performance to have a complete view of the current situation.

 ML cube Platform offers the possibility to upload Project's KPIs to monitor them via drift detection algorithms.